dhananjaygr/Demosecurityinwiz/100-Foundation /Data Security: Self-Paced Lab.md

 5. How many buckets and database servers contain sensitive data?

-A database server is a first class object representing a workload that hosts one or more databases.
+A database server is a first-class object representing a workload that hosts one or more databases.

 https://demo.wiz.io/p/ebclabs/graph#~(query~(type~(~'BUCKET~'DB_SERVER)~select~true~relationships~(~(type~(~(type~'HAS_DATA_FINDING))~with~(type~(~'DATA_FINDING)~select~true~aggregate~true)))))